-lenders in the lobbying database by searching for common words in the name strings.
-After the algorithm narrows down the potential matches of lobbying firms among the HMDA lenders, we go through the list one by one to determine the right match.
-Finally, we examine meticulously the corporate structure of the firms that appear in the lobbying database and that might be matched to particular HMDA lenders based on our algorithm.
+The matching of the lobbying and HMDA databases is a tedious task.
+We use an algorithm that finds common words in lender names to narrow down the potential matches in HMDA of lenders in the lobbying database and then go through these one by one to determine the right match.
+We examine meticulously the corporate structure of the firms in the lobbying database and that may be a match to a HMDA lender based on our algorithm (see Appendix for more details).
 We create four lobbying identifiers reflecting several types of matches: (i) exact matches; (ii) matches to parent firm; (iii) matches to affiliated firms; and (iv) matches to subsidiaries.
 The lobbying variables used in the regressions combine these four variables.